 Around 9 a.m. on April 5, deputies were called to the Circle K convenience store on Virginia Avenue in reference to a woman requesting to report a domestic incident.

-The victim told authorities that on April 4 her boyfriend, who she had been living with for eight months, committed multiple acts of violence, including physical assault, strangulation, and non-consensual sexual acts at two campers on Goffin Drive.
+The victim told authorities that on April 4, her boyfriend, with whom she had been living for eight months, committed multiple acts of violence, including physical assault, strangulation, and non-consensual sexual acts, at two campers on Goffin Drive.

 She further advised that her boyfriend threatened her life and used a firearm during the incident to intimidate and control her.

-Deputies established probable cause and obtained warrants to executed a search of the campers.
+Deputies established probable cause and obtained warrants to conduct a search of the campers.

 Authorities identified the suspect as Christopher Thomas Shepard, a 35-year-old white man from Graham, North Carolina.